 - First of all, select the genre of music you are interested in.
-If you haven’t found it already then go to Beatport and check out dozens of famous electronic music genres.
-Pick one, explore and listen deeply and detailed tracks and playlists from various artists.
+If you haven’t found it already then go to Beatport and check out dozens of favorite electronic music genres.
+Pick one, explore and listen profoundly and carefully the tracks and playlists from various artists.
 Make an account and save your favorite tracks.
-If you can afford to buy then I would highly recommend it.
-That way, you will add good quality tracks to your library, you will have extended music info(artist, composer etc.) and most importantly you will support the artist.
+If you can afford to buy, then I would highly recommend it.
+That way, you will add good quality tracks to your library, you will have extended music info(artist, composer, etc.) and most importantly you will support the artist.
 An action you will appreciate more when you will become a music producer yourself.

 - Attend events and parties that advertise the music style you like.
 I’m sure, no matter how small is your city there will be an event of Techno, House, Progressive, Electro or any other at some point.
-This will be a great opportunity to start connections with people involved on the field, and who knows maybe a future booking for you.
-To get you ready when the time comes, continue reading the next 3 steps.
+That will be an excellent opportunity to start connections with people involved in the field, and who knows maybe a future booking for you.
+To get you ready when the time comes, continue reading the next three steps.